 Steps to Remove Locked Screen From Android Device

-Step 1 – First install and launch Android Screen Removal and click on Lock Screen Removal option.
+Step 1 – First install and launch Android Screen Removal and click on Unlock option.

-Step 2 – Now connect your Android device with PC with the help of USB cable.
+Now connect your Android device to your computer with the help of USB cable.

 Step 3 - Enter into Download Mode

 To get Android device into Download Mode, follow the below mentioned instruction: